annathan/EngageSquared/Security Foundations.md

 # Security Foundations: The How & Why

 ## Introduction & Purpose
 This session introduces security in a way that goes beyond tools and buzzwords—it’s about *why* security matters and *how* you should think about it strategically.
-We’ll focus on the **CIA Triad**—Confidentiality, Integrity, and Availability—as a practical, business-aligned foundation.
+We’ll focus on the **CIA Triad** - Confidentiality, Integrity, and Availability - as a practical, business-aligned foundation.

 Many tools promise security, but the real value lies in building systems that:
 - Keep data **private and only accessible by the right people** (Confidentiality)